kyverno/website/content/en/community/_index.md

 ## Project Governance

 This document highlights the roles and responsibilities for the Kyverno community members.
 It also outlines the requirements for anyone who is looking to take on leadership roles in the Kyverno project.
-The following responsibilities apply to all Kyverno subprojects.
+The following governance applies to all Kyverno subprojects.

 **Note:** Please make sure to read the CNCF [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).